Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components

 \subsection{JSJ decompositions}

-First we record that no splitting of a mapping torus $\torus \alpha$ of a finitely generated, torsion-free group $F$ has a vertex group that quadratically hanging (QH) also known as hanging fuchsian.
+First we record that no splitting of a mapping torus $\torus \alpha$ of a finitely generated, torsion-free group $F$ has a vertex group that is (QH) -- quadratically hanging (or hanging fuchsian).

-\begin{prop}[{\cite[Proposition 2.11]{D_tams}}] If $\torus \alpha$ acts co-finitely on a tree $T$ with cyclic edge stabilizers, and if $G_v$ is the stabilizer $G_v$, and if $\calP_v$ is the peripheral structure on $G_v$ given by the collection of adjacent edge stabilizers, then $(G_v, \calP_v)$ is not isomorphic to the fundamental group of a surface, with the peripheral structure of its boundary components.
+\begin{prop}[{\cite[Proposition 2.11]{D_tams}}] If $\torus \alpha$ acts co-finitely on a tree $T$ and if $G_v$ is the stabilizer of $v$, and if $\calP_v$ is the peripheral structure on $G_v$ given by the collection of adjacent edge stabilizers, then $(G_v, \calP_v)$ is not isomorphic to the fundamental group of a surface, with the peripheral structure of its boundary components.

 \end{prop}